HR/Crypter/readme.md

 modules are fully tested (90%+ coverage).
 Some end-to-end tests have been written (see test/ui/test.js) but end-to-end testing is still mostly a WIP.

-The next the next major release is [v3.0](https://github.com/HR/Crypter/milestones/v3.0) and any work for it is done on the "dev" branch.
+The next major release is [v3.0](https://github.com/HR/Crypter/milestones/v3.0) and any work for it is done on the "dev" branch.
 All features to be implemented for the next major version can be found at https://github.com/HR/Crypter/milestones/v3.0.
 Feel free to send PRs to speed this up!

 If you have any suggestions then please open an issue!